jsacco1/utils/guideseq.md

   4. Align to reference genome.

   Make sure bwa is in your PATH.
 Specify path to genomic reference (e.g., hg38.fa).
+(This step may take 20 minutes.)

   5. Identify off-target sites

   Use `''` to specify a control without a target sequence.
 Add the PAM sequence to the 3' (right side) of the target sequence argument.
 Append NGG for SpCas9, and NNGRRT for SaCas9.

+  6. Visualize

+  ## Discussion & Further Questions

+    Certain criteria are used to determine whether a sequence if off-target; part of that criteria is the setting the threshold allowance for gaps.
+Research more about how alignment is done.
+A 50 bp window is compared to the 21 bp target sequence.